nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="wrong">

 No client or rental information matches the particular keyword "Yong Li".
-Error details will be displayed in the result display box.

 </box>